-To understand why this is a problem, we just have to consider this one very simple scenario: what if changes to the content are needed after it has entered the production stage?
+To understand why this is a problem, we just have to consider this one very simple scenario: what if there need to be changes to the content after it has entered the production stage?

 Generally, if content needs to be changed while in the ‘production stage’ it requires several steps

-All of these also require managing because there is a lot of necessary back and forth which in turn creates a lot of expensive overhead for making even the simplest of changes.
+All this also requires managing because there is a lot of necessary back and forth which in turn creates a lot of expensive overhead for making even the simplest of changes.
 Additionally, jumping the gap from creation to production introduces errors.

 Take a simple book example – if an error is discovered by the author (which is common) after the content has gone to the designer, then the author must write the comments somewhere (email/MS Word/annotated PDF), and send them to the designer.
 The designer must then interpret the results, which can in itself cause errors as designers are seldom content domain experts, and apply the corrections in (for example) InDesign.
 The designer then sends a PDF to the author to check..and so on…

 Or a simple Journal example – the production staff have discovered from proofs that figures are in the wrong place.
 This information must be communicated to (for example) the publishing services provider (via email, MS Word, annotated PDF etc).
-The vendor interprets the information, makes the changes in their (various) tools (sometimes enabling journal staff to also access these tools), and sends back to the publisher to check… and so on…
+The vendor interprets the information, makes the changes in their (various) tools, and sends back to the publisher to check… and so on…

 This is the problem ‘single sourcing’ is meant to solve.
 Single sourcing is a general approach to publishing workflows that is intended to avoid disconnecting the content creation and production processes – saving time and money, and reducing errors.